|Application deadline:||International applicants: July 11|

 |Educational variant:||Part-time, Full-time|

-This programme is aimed at students with a specific interest in State affairs and the interaction of States with other actors such as international organisations and individuals.
+This programme is aimed at students with a specific interest in State affairs and the interaction of states with other actors such as international organisations and individuals.

-In addition to the programme description, the information below details the modules you can expect to study as part of this postgraduate degree.
+In addition to the programme overview, the information below details the modules you can expect to study as part of this postgraduate degree.
 Please be aware that programme modules do change and therefore may differ for your year of entry.

 You will take a further 60 credits from the following:

 An upper-second-class Honours degree, or international equivalent, in law.
 We will also consider applicants on an individual basis with lower-second-class Honours degrees on their merit, those with degrees in other areas and those with professional law experience.

 Applicants whose first language is not English require IELTS 6.5 (with at least 6.5 in writing), TOEFL 90 (Internet-based with a minimum of: 22 in reading; 21 in listening; and 24 in speaking and writing), Pearson's PTE Academic Test 62 or equivalent.

 IMPORTANT NOTE: Since April 2014 the ETS tests (including TOEFL and TOEIC) are no longer accepted for Tier 4 visa applications to the United Kingdom.
 The university might still accept these tests to admit you to the university, but if you require a Tier 4 visa to enter the UK and begin your degree programme, these tests will not be sufficient to obtain your Visa.

 The fields that are marked with a red star (*) are required.